tmobile/jazz-installer/README.md

 * [foodcritic](http://www.foodcritic.io/) for Chef script linting

 ### Tooling
 New contributions should consist entirely of Python(2, soon to be 3) code or Terraform scripts.
 No new shell script code will be accepted.
-If you want to add a new optional feature (rather than simply bugfix) please chat with the maintainers in #jazz-oss before starting, and take a look at the `feature-extensions` subdirectory for an example of how we currently structure such things.
+If you want to add a new optional feature (rather than simply bugfix) please chat with the maintainers in Slack before starting, and take a look at the `feature-extensions` subdirectory for an example of how we currently structure such things.

 ### Branching/release flow
 1. Breaking/nontrivial features first go into named feature branches cut from `develop`